dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 OK, but how do things look in different places?

+## Different types in different places

-### Chronic and unsheltered homelessness is much more common in some places than others.
+**Chronic and unsheltered homelessness is much more common in some places than others.**

 Let's compare New York and California: